 As for 404 page errors, you can either rectify the problem with URL redirection or add a live chat tool.
 Adding the tool will help you initiate proactive chats with visitors who end up on such pages and redirect them to the correct URL.

-Finally, for improving the load time of the website, you can make use of AMP (Accelerated Mobile Pages) to ensure that your website loads quicker in search results.
+Finally, for improving the load time of the website, you can make use of AMP (Accelerated Mobile Pages) and practice image optimization to ensure that your website loads quicker in search results.
 After all, you wouldn’t like your prospects getting impatient and skipping your URL just because your website takes more time to load.
 Know this, speed and efficiency along with interactive designs are key to ensuring customer engagement.

 9. All SEO and No Content Quality